vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-closed-with-history.md

 On 2025-06-02, I increased the threshold to 60 seconds after reviewing the durations I had achieved over the past month.

+On 2025-06-22, I increased the threshold to 65 seconds after reviewing the durations I had achieved over the past two months.